 We also explain some common injuries from manual handling.
 Plus, we explain what manual handling injury compensation could include.

 The focus of this article is on making a personal injury claim for a work-related injury caused by manual lifting.
-We will look at the responsibility of the employer to prevent such an accident at work and the process an employee can take to get a claim underway if they’ve been forced to lift over the maximum weight to lift at work.
-Our No Win No Fee manual handling injury claims team is available 24 hours a day on 0800 073 8801 to provide you with any help or advice you need.
+We will look at the responsibility of the employer to prevent such an accident at work and the process an employee can take to get a claim underway if they’ve been injured after being asked to lift over the maximum weight to lift at work.

 Select A Section: